benedekmeszaros/unity-hextools-userdata/README.md

 # HexTools - UserData
-The UserData is an open-source generic class for Unity®.
-The goal of this class is simple and reliable I/O operations regardless of the given platform.
-It is quick and easy to implement, ideal for projects that are based on serialized documents.
-Featuring base CRUD operation and more.
+The UserData class, which is available as open-source and specifically designed for use in Unity®, serves as a versatile and generic solution.
+The primary objective of this class is to facilitate seamless and dependable Input/Output operations within Unity®, ensuring consistency and reliability across various platforms, irrespective of the inherent differences or peculiarities associated with each platform.
+This user-friendly class streamlines the complexities of handling Input/Output tasks, providing a straightforward yet robust mechanism that developers can employ to interact with data consistently, regardless of the specific Unity® platform they are targeting.
 <br/>

 ## Supported platforms